openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-conversion-tutorials/convert-onnx-mask-r-cnn.rst

       --transformations_config front/onnx/mask_rcnn.json

    Be aware that the height and width specified with the ``input_shape`` command line parameter could be different.
-For more information about supported input image dimensions    and required pre- and post-processing steps, refer to the `documentation <https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn>`__.
+For more information about supported input image dimensions    and required pre- and post-processing steps, refer to the `../../../../../../documentation <https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn>`__.

 3. Interpret the outputs of the generated IR file: masks, class indices, probabilities and box coordinates: